 '''

 :FILE T;DEV=TAPE

-:STORE file.group.account;T;PURGE;SHOW
+:STORE file.group.account,file1.group.account;T;PURGE;SHOW

 '''

 NOTE If you used SHOWUSAGE and still have trouble creating this disk space, contact your support representative.

 7. When you have the required amount of contiguous disk space, build an empty file in PUB.SYS to reserve the space: